-Now that you've determined your requirements, it's time to use them to help you choose between ad units and custom criteria.
+Now that you've determined your requirements, it's time to use them to help you choose between ad units and key-values.

-In general, our most successful clients maintain a simple, structured ad unit hierarchy with a few custom criteria.
+In general, our most successful clients maintain a simple, structured ad unit hierarchy with a few key-values.
 We recommend building a network that's easy for advertisers to understand.

-For each of the targeting requirements that you've identified in Step 1 above, compare the following ad unit and custom criteria features to determine what you should use (for bandwidth, geography, or operating system, you would generally use system-defined criteria):
+For each of the targeting requirements that you've identified in Step 1 above, compare the following ad unit and key-values features to determine what you should use (for bandwidth, geography, or operating system, you would generally use system-defined criteria):

-Ad tags, which represent ad slots on your website, are made up of a single ad unit, but can contain multiple custom criteria.
+Ad tags, which represent ad slots on your website, are made up of a single ad unit, but can contain multiple key-values.

 Ad units are primarily used for targeting sections of your website or content that have a hierarchical relationship.
 By targeting a parent ad unit, you automatically target all of its children as well.
 This is commonly known as "flow-down" or "vertical" targeting.

-Custom criteria are primarily used to target characteristics that are common across your website.
+Key-values are primarily used to target characteristics that are common across your website.
 This is commonly known as "cross-site" or "horizontal" targeting.
-There are two types of custom criteria: user-defined and system-defined:
+There are two types of key-values: user-defined and system-defined:

-Example: Chosing ad units and custom criteria for a traditional newspaper website
+Example: Choosing ad units and key-values for a traditional newspaper website

 Continuing our example of a newspaper website, the table below illustrates how you would use ad units, key-values, and system-defined criteria to meet those requirements.